Secret of Mana Redux

 Hippon Super!
 (January 1993)

 The next shot was a very popular promotional photo, appearing in a lot of articles and ads.
-The stage room had a seal that appears throughout the Ruins.
-There were also stairs behind the stage, indicating a lost second floor:
+The stage room had a seal that appears throughout the ruins.
+There were also stairs in the back, indicating a lost second floor:

 Scoop Guide (Family Computer Magazine: January 8, 1993)

-Note the lost Glove graphic; you’ll see many variations of it.
-It was not used in the final release.
-Here’s a shot of the Vampire appearing in a room with the Pandoran tileset.
-It’s possible you were supposed to fight him here, but given that the Northtown Ruins are so similar, he may have just been shifted to later in the game.
+This is the Northtown Vampire appearing in a room with the Pandoran tileset.
+It’s possible you were supposed to fight him here, but given that the Northtown ruins are so similar, he may have just been shifted to later in the game.

 Scoop Guide (Family Computer Magazine: April 30, 1993)